 Capital risk is the risk that the Society is or becomes inadequately capitalised to address the risks to which it is exposed.
 The Society updates its ICAAP on an annual basis reflecting a comprehensive internal assessment of the level of capital needed in respect of both risks faced under 'business as usual' and stressed scenarios.
-Capital adequacy is also monitored on a monthly basis by the Board.
+Point in time and forecast capital adequacy is also monitored on a monthly basis by ALCO and the Board.
 See section 6 for further detail.